kshvmdn/meme-me/README.md

 # MemeME
 A command line tool to open a random meme from [reddit](http://reddit.com).
+Available on [npm](https://www.npmjs.com/package/meme-me).

 ### Setup